 a.
 Documentation of the premium and associated payment.
-On-site files must also include:

-&lt;sup>7 Fuel refers to heating fuel for the shelter.
+7 Fuel refers to heating fuel for the shelter.
 It does not mean fuel used for vehicles, which is a Transportation cost.

 b.
 A certificate of coverage that shows the shelter address, the vehicle(s) covered, or the positions bonded.